kelvin0218he/Scaffold-GS-3feature/README.md

 # Scaffold-GS with 3 different feature

-This is an ablation study for Scaffold-GS
+This is an ablation study for Scaffold-GS.
-This is an experiment that tests if different feature for different ML
+This experiment tests if different feature for different MLP will get better rendering quality.